 Developing applications through Eclipse is efficient and simple once you become familiar with the process.
-Compiling and building applications through Eclipse relies on makefiles and the make command, which simplify the use of different GCC versions when compiling for a certain platform.
+Compiling and building applications through Eclipse relies on makefiles and the make command, which simplify the use of different cross-compilers and toolchains.
 This section will detail the process of compiling and running an application through Eclipse.

-Before continuing, ensure that both the Make package and GCC have been installed on your host development machine.
+Before continuing, ensure that both the Make package and GCC have been installed on the host development machine.
 For more information on installing these packages, see the links in section 5.